mubin6th/charcoal/README.md

 ## Preview
 > [!WARNING]
 > The preview will not arrive until the initial release(v0.0.1).
-And the previous
+And the previous showcase
-> showcase is now no longer shown.
+> is now no longer shown.

 ## Palette
 > [!WARNING]
-> The palette will not arrive under initial release(v0.0.1).
-After which, the color
+> The palette preview will not arrive until initial release(v0.0.1).
+After which, the
-> palette will preview will change according to the newest stable version.
+> color palette will preview the latest stable version.

 ## Install
 Currently the theme is only available for Neovim.
 The